SheenaShahangian/CS601_TermProject_Shahangian/README.md

 ## A Couple Notes Before We Begin

-*

-## Requested Elements

-1. Per the assignment instructions, all pages are styled using the same single external stylesheet.
+* All pages are styled using the same single external stylesheet.
 As it is quite long, I have used comments to organize the code.
 Media styles for tablet screen sizes and mobile screen sizes are located at the bottom of the stylesheet for easy reference.

-2. Each element has at least one property value pair (and most of them have a lot more than just one, given I was aiming to create a professional design).

-3. In regards to creativity, I have attempted to treat this as a professional website, with clean branding, good amounts of whitespace, consistent brand palette/color usage, and the like.
+## Requested Elements

 4. There are well more than the three required distinct differences in how the pages are presented based on screen size.
 Per the professor's recommendation, the branding and colors remain consistent, no matter the screen size.
 This is to ensure that the viewer doesn't get confused about which site they are on; it's best practice for the branding to stay the same.
 Where I have incorporated changes is in doing things like modifying the navigation bar for mobile, changing font size depending on screen size, hiding elements on smaller screens for a more streamlined view, changing text alignment on smaller screens to make reading easier, etc. I go into full detail on how media queries were used to accomplish this below.
 Before we begin, these are the screen sizes and names I'll be referring to in this report: